Round shot

-The actual explanation for those cases however turned out to be the toughness and elasticity of the human skin, which allows a striking "spent" ball of round shot – which thanks to its weight still possesses considerable momentum even at seemingly slow speeds – to cause quite severe internal injuries, while at the same time leaving the skin intact with little to no traces of the impact remaining visible.

 When attacking wooden ships or land structures that would be damaged by fire, the cannonball could be heated to red hot.
 This was called a "heated shot".
 (On the shot called "the single deadliest cannon shot in American history", see Negro Fort.)

 Round shot has the disadvantage of not being tightly fitted into the bore (to do so would cause jamming).
 This causes the shot to "rattle" down the gun barrel and leave the barrel at an angle, unless wadding or a discarding sabot is used.
 This difference in shot and bore diameter is called "windage".

 Round shot has been totally replaced by modern shells.
 Round shot is used in historical recreations and historical replica weapons.

 In the 1860s, some round shots were equipped with winglets to benefit from the rifling of cannons.
-Such round shot would benefit from gyroscopic stability, thereby improving their trajectory, until the advent of the ogival shell.
+Such round shot would benefit from gyroscopic stability, thereby improving their trajectory, although already obsolete due to the existence of the ogival shell since the 1850s.

-At the Battle of Bosworth there is an exhibition displaying where they found numerous lead cannon balls, or rather its correct term, round shot, when the archaeologists did some metal detection in the fields around the Bosworth Field.
-At Cragend Farm, Northumberland, similar lead round shot that appears to be from the same era was found in the Silo Field, using metal detection.

-Harry Hotspur owned the farm, and so this would tie in with the dates of the find.
-The shot was determined to consist of 98% lead, which would suggest that it has a stone within.